desec-io/desec-stack/README.md

 3. Set sensitive information and network topology using environment variables or an `.env` file.
 You need (you can use the `.env.default` file as a template):
     - network
+      - `DESECSTACK_IPV4_REAR_PREFIX16`: IPv4 net, size /16, for assignment of internal container IPv4 addresses. **NOTE:** If you change this in an existing setup, you need to manually update MySQL grant tables and the `nsmaster` supermaster table to update IP addresses!
+Better don't do it.
       - `DESECSTACK_IPV6_SUBNET`: IPv6 net, ideally /80 (see below)
       - `DESECSTACK_IPV6_ADDRESS`: IPv6 address of frontend container, ideally 0642:ac10:0080 in within the above subnet (see below)
     - certificates